 - the Cultural Diversity in the U.S. Requirement

 Up to half of your graduation requirements in the bachelor of arts program may be met with work completed at another institution.
 Learn more about transfer credits for the BA degrees program in our Student Handbook.

 In general, you may receive transfer credit for academic undergraduate program courses taken courses taken at regionally accredited institutions, passed with a grade of C (2.0) or better, that are similar in focus and classroom hours to courses at Penn.
 Pass/fail courses are not transferable unless the other school verifies in writing that you earned a grade of C (2.0) or better.
-Online courses are also not transferable at this time.

 You must complete at least half of your BA degree course work (16 CUs minimum) at the University of Pennsylvania.